ibm-cloud-docs/hpc-ibm-spectrumlsf/activity-tracker-event.md

 When `observability_logs_enable` is set to true, the same {{site.data.keyword.logs_full}} instance can be utilized as a target, enabling the filtering of management, compute, and {{site.data.keyword.at_short}} logs within a unified dashboard.

 For COS bucket as a target, you can provide an existing COS instance as well.
-Under this instance, you will create a COS bucket that will act as a target for {{site.data.keyword.atracker_short}}.
+Under this instance, automation will create a COS bucket that will act as a target for {{site.data.keyword.atracker_short}}.

-If you will not provide any existing COS instance, we will create the new one by default.
+If you will not provide any existing COS instance, then we will create the new one by default.

 There are two new variables to configure the {{site.data.keyword.atracker_short}}: